Naples

 In 1923, based on Collier’s pledge to build the Tamiami Trail, the Florida state legislature created Collier County, the largest county in the state.
 Collier spent more than $1 million of his own money to construct the Tamiami Trail which opened in 1926.
 It was the first paved highway linking Tampa and Miami, with Naples at a key point between.

-The Collier families continue to own significant amounts of land and Naples real estate.
+The Collier families continue to own significant amounts of land and real estate in Naples.
 Grey Oaks and Colliers Reserve are two luxury golf communities built by the different branches Barron Collier’s family.

 Sunset at Naples pier with waves, seagull along beach